Skip to Content

 What is Mongolian Beef?

-Mongolian beef Chinese dish that consists of beef and onions.
+Mongolian beef 蒙古烤肉 is a dish that consists of stir fried beef with onions.
 Sometimes it’s served with other vegetables, and is not too spicy.
 Normally served with rice or fried rice or sometimes noodles.

 Origin of Mongolian Beef